When to Interrupt People Who are Complaining

 When I ran a customer service operation, I had a two minute rule.
 If the rep couldn't help the customer in two minutes an alarm would sound and the conversation was cut off and the customer was told that she was being transferred to a higher level representative.
 If the next rep couldn't solve the problem in two minutes, then the customer was told that her problem was too unusual for our department and that the complaint was written down and we would get back to her in 24 hours.

 A team would then look at the problem to figure out why it took more than two minutes to fix.
-Sometimes the problem was something that we did not have a script for, and so after a while, we had fewer and fewer unresolved two-minute sessions.
+Sometimes the problem was something that we did not have a script for, and so after a solution is found and transcribed we would have a written answer for our reps to follow for this problem - resulting in fewer and fewer unresolved two-minute sessions.

 The time limit for customer service calls depends on the nature of the business, but all businesses should have one.
-Also, in this manner, would can discover that certain reps have an unusually high number of calls that have not solved a customer's problem; and so those reps can be retrained or fired.
+Also, in this manner, we may discover that certain reps have an unusually high number of calls that have not solved a customer's problem; and so those reps can be retrained or fired.

 By the way, I also ran a telephone sales team the same way.
 If a salesman could not register a sale within two minutes the call was transferred to another salesman.
 I have no patience with dawdlers or incompetent salesmen or service reps.

-This particular rant, "People who complain too long at a counter and don't know that the service rep can't help them solve their problem." should have been in my article of 25 Things that tick me off.
+This particular rant, "People who complain too long at a counter and fail to realize that the service rep can't help them solve their problem." has been added to my article Things that tick me off.

 Only the larger flat rate boxes may contain up to 70 pounds of stuff - one cannot fit more than 62 pounds of anything, even the most dense element, Iridium (11.849 troy ounces per cubic inch), into the small flat rate box (8 5/8" x 5 3/8" x 1 5/8").
 Just FYI if you ever need to send out a million dollars worth of Iridium.